xxgreg/dart_postgresql/README.md

 You must remember to call Connection.close() when you're done.
 This wont be done automatically for you.

+### Conversion of Postgresql datatypes.

+Below is the mapping from Postgresql types to Dart types.
+The type mapping is still a work in progress.
+All types which do not have an explicit mapping will be returned as a String in Postgresql's standard text format.
+This means that it is still possible to handle all types, as you can parse the string yourself.

+  Postgresql type        Dart type
+	boolean                bool
+	int2, int4, int8       int
+	float4, float8         double
+	timestamp, date        Datetime
+	All other types        String

 ### Mapping the results of a query to an object

 ```dart